top of page

 Operational Efficiency Measures

-Enhancing cii compliance through operational efficiency is paramount.
+Enhancing CII compliance through operational efficiency is paramount.
 Key strategies include:

 • Optimizing ship arrival times at ports, potentially reducing emissions by 20%